Home > Children's Programmes > Muffin The Mule

 Anniversary DVD release

-This 60th anniversary DVD is a delightful and comprehensive collection for any Muffin the Mule fan and features all the original Muffin the Mule episodes with Annette Mills, as seen on the BBC programme Children's Hour between 1946-1955.
+This 60th anniversary DVD is a delightful and comprehensive collection for any Muffin the Mule fan and features about 20 of the original Muffin the Mule episodes with Annette Mills, as seen on the BBC programme Children's Hour between 1946-1955.

 This book is the first accurate and comprehensive record of the history of Muffin the Mule.